pachterlab/seqspec/docs/SEQSPEC_FILE.md

 The first "level" of the `library_spec` must have `region_ids` that correspond to the list of `modalities`.
 In the example above, the first level corresponds to the region ids `region_1` and `region_5`.
 ```

-Regions are placed annotated within the library molecule in the 5' -> 3' order.
-The library specification does not encode the absolute position of the elements with respect to a linear coordinate system but rather encodes the relative position of these blocks along with their minimum and maximum length.
+Regions are annotated in the 5' -> 3' order.
+The spec encodes relative ordering and bounds (`min_len`, `max_len`), not absolute coordinates.

 This means that that the vertical ordering of the regions in the spec _must_ correspond to their 5' -> 3' ordering of the element in the library molecule that is being annotated.

 ## Sequence structure

-The `sequence_spec` contains a list of the sequencing "reads" generated from the `library_spec`.
+The `sequence_spec` contains a list of sequencing reads generated from the `library_spec`.
 Each read is annotated with the following metadata:

 - `read_id`: Identifier for the read
 - `modality`: Associated modality